Techtonica/curriculum/projects/weather-app.md

 - Vite
 - Fetch

-### Primary Goals
+### Primary Learning Goals
-This assignment will check for proficiency in: NodeJS, ExpressJS, and how connect your backend with the frontend.
+This assignment will check for proficiency in: NodeJS, ExpressJS, and how connect your backend with the frontend, as well as the following:

-1. Connect to 3rd party API
+- Connect to 3rd party API
-2. Parse JSON and display data using React
+- Showing data from an API call
-3. Create dynamic API requests with user input
+- Create dynamic API requests with user input
-4. Showing data from an API call
+- Parse JSON and display data using React
-5. Connecting data between Express and React
+- Connecting data between Express and React
-6. Creating Express routes
+- Creating Express routes
-7. Creating React components and filling them with dynamic data
+- Creating React components and filling them with dynamic data
-8. Using callback functions to pass data from a child to parent component
+- Using callback functions to pass data from a child to parent component
-9. Learn how to use and modify code from a template
+- Learn how to use and modify code from a template

 ### Overview
 In this project, you will build a minimal Weather App connecting your backend and your frontend.
+It should contain:
+- 15+ commits
+- 1+ PR
+- README with a visual of the project (i.e. gif, images, deployed version) and setup instructions
+- OpenWeatherMap API
+- Connected frontend and backend
-- The weather app should have all the basic functions including: city name, current weather icon, temperature, humidity, wind speed, etc.
+- Contain at minimum city name, current weather icon, temperature, humidity, and wind speed
-- It should display the icon images for sunny/rainy/cloudy/snowy weather conditions.
+- Display the icon images for weather conditions such as sunny, rainy, cloudy, and snowy
-- It should have a responsive design.
+- Responsive design
+- Showcase you can implement the primary learning goals

 ### Context